bigmoves/quickslice/docs/guides/joins.md

 # Joins

 AT Protocol data lives in collections.
-A user's status records occupy one collection, their profile another.
+A user's status records (`xyz.statusphere.status`) occupy one collection, their profile (`app.bsky.actor.profile`) another.
 Quickslice generates joins that query across collections—fetch a status and its author's profile in one request.

 ## Join Types